anandanraju/India_2023_Weather_Predictive_Analysis_Project/README.md

 **Weather Forecasting Process**

-A weather forecast is made up of three steps: observation and analysis, extrapolation to determine the state of the atmosphere in the future, and estimation of specific variables.
+A weather forecast is made up of three steps: Observation and Analysis of Precipitation and Temperature change of Indian weather in 2023 with the help of previous year data from 2008 to 2022.
+To determine the state of the atmosphere in the future, and estimation of specific variables.
 One method of qualitative extrapolation is to conclude the weather features will continue to travel in the same direction as they have been.

 > **Observation and Analysis**